KhaiPhong25/RushHour/README.md

 pip install pygame
 ```

-## How to run the game
+## How to run the application
-Run the main.py file via the Python exstension on VS Code, typing `python main.py` in the terminal does not work somehow.
+Run the main.py file via the Python exstension on VS Code, if you want to open the `main.py` file by using  `python main.py` command in terminal, put the Images and Map folders to the Source folder.